 02. Start with ideation and research

 A good place to start is with ideation.
-Brainstorm your ideal customer's keyword search terms and establish a baseline list.
+Brainstorm your ideal customer's keyword search terms and establish a baseline list (save this in secure cloud storage, accessible to your team).
 These seed keywords define your niche and describe your service.
 Get into the mindset of your audience: who they are and what are their pain points; get to know them better by studying their terminology.

 If you can, utilise your ‘search box’ result terminology to outline what your target customer is thinking during their buyer journey.
 Brainstorm their Awareness stages (inspiration-pain points), Consideration stages (research-comparison) and Decision stages (purchase-advocacy).